rajveeerr/10xAnswers/README.md

 ## Demo

-[Live Demo Link - Coming Soon]
+[Live Demo Link - Working on this]

 ## Features

 - **Plug-and-Play**: Simple to install and use.
+- **Awesome UI**: The chat bot has clean modern UI, so it would look great on your project.
 - **Customizable**: Style the chat window, bot icon, and entire chat component as per your needs.
-- **Markdown Support**: Renders code snippets, tables, and more.
+- **Markdown Support**: Render rich text, including code blocks and tables, in chatbot responses.
-- **State Optimization**: Built using React and Recoil for efficient state management.
+- **Editable User Input**: Users can modify their questions and easily copy responses.
+- **State Management with Recoil**: Optimized state handling to ensure smooth performance.
 - **Connectivity Check**: Includes a custom hook to display internet connectivity status.
-- **Draggable UI**: Make the chatbot draggable for flexible placement.
+- **Draggable Interface**: Move the chatbot around the screen for an optimal user experience and flexible placement.
 - **Backend Support**: Option to use your backend or provided URL for response generation.
 - **Open Source**: Fully accessible codebase for contributions and enhancements.
+- **Future Features**: Media and voice support, as well as additional themes, are coming soon.

 ## Installation